 The English House

 The Holy Cross Church

 The tip of Kermorvan

 This former Plouzané parish part has been occupied by humans since prehistoric times, as shown by the old Kereven alignment.
 Many Christianized Gallic stelae show that this occupation has continued.
-It became a commune during the Revolution and its former name of Locmaria-Lanvénec was changed, but its 4923 inhabitants still bear the name of Lanvénecois.
+Having become a commune during the French Revolution, its former name of Locmaria-Lanvénec was changed, but its 5138 inhabitants are still known as Lanvénecois.
 It was from its shore that the first French transatlantic cable was launched in 1869.
 Nearborough of Brest, this 23 km2 commune is still essentially agricultural but is rapidly becoming urbanized and industrialized.

 In Locmaria-Plouzané, the association that defends your heritage is

 Discover its website: Locmaria-Patrimoine